top of page

 5. Engine Oil

 This light looks like a teapot with a drop coming out.
 When this light comes on, it means that your oil levels are low.
 You want to get that checked out fairly soon because ignoring it could damage your vehicle a lot.
-Thankfully with Wrench you will be receiving the most convenient services around because we come to you!
-There’s no excuse for putting off a visit to the shop when we will bring the shop to you.
+Thankfully with Mobile Motor you will be receiving the most convenient services around because we come to you!
+There’s no excuse for putting off a visit to the garage when we will bring the Garage to you.

 6. Tyre Pressure